Faculty and Staff

 Megan Cuellar has earned academic degrees from the University of Tennessee (B.A., Audiology and Speech Pathology), the University of Memphis (MA, Speech Language Pathology), and the University of Tennessee Health Science Center (PhD, Speech and Hearing Science).
 Megan has teaches and conducts research at a number of universities including Midwestern University, located in Chicago, Illinois, Illinois State University, located in Bloomington, Illinois, and San Jose State University, located in San Jose, California.
 Currently, Megan researches and teaches coursework in the area of Acquired Neurogenic Cognitive-Communication Disorders with a special interest in Swallowing Disorders, as well as Motor Speech Disorders.
 Megan's research aims to use whole EEG neuroimaging techniques to explore the effects of stimulating mirror neurons to enhance swallowing, motor speech, and language skills in clinical populations.
 She also uses EEG to explore the functional neurophysiology of verb naming abilities in individuals with Aphasia in virtual reality environments.

-Angela Dixon, MA, CCC-SLP
+Angela Frazer, MA., CCC-SLP

 afrazer3@iuhealth.org